 Bosco Tech is pleased to welcome students back to campus safely with a special hybrid model of instruction.
 Now that Los Angeles County has achieved “Orange Tier” status, Bosco Tech has prepared COVID-19 guidelines that align with the Los Angeles County Department of Health Reopening Protocols.
-Please click below to review our Safer Covid-19 Safety Plan, 2021 Covid-19 School Guidance Checklist, CAL OSHA Covid-19 Prevention Program, and LACDPH Re-Opening Protocol for Schools.
+For our school schedule through the end of the year, please click here.
+Also, check below to review our Safer Covid-19 Safety Plan, 2021 Covid-19 School Guidance Checklist, CAL OSHA Covid-19 Prevention Program, and LACDPH Re-Opening Protocol for Schools.
 Please check regularly as safety documents and plans are updated. (updated 4/21)

 Daily Screening App

 These are the instructions to download and use the School Wellness Screener/Bosco Tech Health Screener app.
 Please contact the school if you have any questions.

 (1) Download the app School Wellness Screener (look for the green circle) from your app store for your operating system (iOS or Android).

 (2) Create a new account: enter your school-ID as boscotech-9924 and create a new account.

 (3) Account Set-Up- Select account type: Student or Parent/Guardian.
 It is up to you if you would like your son to download the app on his own.